 The depth profile information of bromide-related solutions is always an exciting topic, and we met the challenge during our liquid jet XPS experiment.
 In the future, we could have a more detailed look into the normalization parameters to better characterize the depth profile information of the solutions, as we had to accept quite large uncertainties for absolute elemental ratios.
-A clear understanding of the interfaces with molecular-level detail will remain an essential topic in atmospheric chemistry.
+A clear understanding of the interfaces with molecular-level detail will remain an important topic in atmospheric chemistry.

-On the one hand, we can improve the kinetics experiment by connecting the flow tube experiment setup to a mass spectrometer to look at the gas-phase products.
+On the one hand, we can improve the kinetics experiments by connecting the flow tube experiment setup to a mass spectrometer to look at the gas-phase products.
 This may give way to better understanding the relation between uptake coefficient, [Br·OOO]- intermediate, and the released HOBr and other products at neutral and acidic conditions of aqueous solutions.

-Further, the produced HOBr formed from the oxidation of bromide by ozone may be recycled by the hydrogen peroxide ( $H_2O_2$ ) for recycling OBr- (the product of bromide oxidation) back to halogen peroxides (BrOO-), which decompose rapidly to $O_2$ and Br-.
-Therefore, the ubiquitously present $H_2O_2$ could limit the extent of bromide oxidation.
-A $H_2O_2$ gas source and the $H_2O_2$ detector available in the group could be combined with a kinetics experiment to study the potential of $H_2O_2$ for recycling OBr- back to Br-.
+Further, the HOBr formed from the oxidation of bromide by ozone may be recycled by the hydrogen peroxide (H_2O_2) via halogen peroxides (BrOO-), which decompose rapidly to O_2 and Br-.
+Therefore, the ubiquitously present H_2O_2 could limit the extent of bromide oxidation.
+A H_2O_2 gas source and the H_2O_2 detector available in the group could be combined with a kinetics experiment to study the potential of H_2O_2 for recycling OBr- back to Br-.

 As we discussed before, the surface concentration of the [Br•OOO-] intermediate increased almost linearly with the bromide concentration, and only a tiny fraction of hexylamine is actually protonated, leading to an enhanced interfacial concentration of bromide.
-Further experiment with liquid jet XPS and kinetics experiment in parallel for bromide concentration dependence in the presence of positively charged headgroup organic compounds is necessary to set up a sound system to understand better the molecular-level detail in the chemistry of halide solutions.
+Further experiment with liquid jet XPS and kinetics experiment in parallel for bromide concentration dependence in the presence of positively charged surfactants is necessary to set up a sound system to understand better the molecular-level detail in the chemistry of halide solutions.

-Collaboration with the theoretical community could also be generally exploited further, for example with Ivan Gladich or Céline Toubin: simulation of bromide related aqueous solutions also in the presence of surface-active organic compounds using MD simulation.
+Collaboration with the theoretical community could also be generally exploited further, for example with Ivan Gladich or Céline Toubin: simulation of bromide related aqueous solutions also in the presence of surface-active organic compounds using MD simulations.
 Such collaboration will drive a broader assessment of our experimental results.
 Contacts with the corresponding partner institutions and research groups are established.
-As we show in this thesis, In the presence of additional sodium chloride, salting effects and competition for ion-pairing with the ionic surfactants in combination determine the abundance of bromide anions and sodium cations.
+As we show in this thesis, in the presence of additional sodium chloride, salting effects and competition for ion-pairing with the ionic surfactants in combination determine the abundance of bromide anions and sodium cations.
 In the presence of soluble surface-active organic ions at the liquid-vapor interface.
-Céline Toubin is now working on the hexylamine / propylsulfate system with MD simulation, the first results also support our conclusion related to hexylamine / propylsulfate chapter.
-The calculation result may be a good way to understand other effects, such as ion-pairing and molecular interactions among the surfactants.
+Céline Toubin is now working on the hexylamine / propylsulfate system with MD simulations, and the first results also support our conclusion related to hexylamine / propylsulfate chapter.
+These calculations may be a good starting point to understand other effects, such as ion-pairing and molecular interactions among the surfactants.

-In addition, a photoelectron attenuation model with carbon-layer was developed to retrieve the interfacial concentration of bromide and sodium in the presence of the different surfactants.
-This concept can be applied to qualitatively assess other halide or alkaline cations, or even other inorganic group ions, such as SO42-, NO3-, NH4+ that exist in atmospheric particles.
+In addition, a photoelectron attenuation model with a carbon-layer to represent the aliphatic surfactant chains was developed to retrieve the interfacial concentration of bromide and sodium in the presence of the different surfactants from the liquid jet XPS experiments.
+This model can be applied to further experiments addressing other halide or alkaline cations, or even other inorganic group ions, such as SO_4^{2-} , NO_3^{-} , NH_4^+ that exist in atmospheric particles.